huggingface/blog/bloom-inference-pytorch.md

 ```

-The highest batch size I was able to run without OOM was 128 in this case.
+The highest batch size we were able to run without OOM was 128 in this case.